brq-cr/nest-queues-example/README.md

 - To understand how to create a new node child process and communicate with them using observable pattern.
 - A basic architecture to implement nestJS at enterprise-level applications.

+**THIS IS A POC**.
+The use of `child_process nodejs` API It is not advisable to handle asynchrony queues (workers).
+If you need to run queues in NestJS I recommend the use of [nestjs queues](https://docs.nestjs.com/techniques/queues) class for traditional architectures or use a [microservices](https://docs.nestjs.com/microservices/basics) architecture based solution instead.

 ## Project Structure Overview

 ```